dart-lang/setup-dart/DEVELOPING.md

 ### Files

-`lib/main.dart` - the Dart entry-point to the action.
+- `lib/main.dart` - the Dart entry-point to the action

-`lib/main.mjs` - the JavaScript wrapper; this sets up some important JS interop globals and bootstraps into `lib/main.dart`.
+- `lib/main.mjs` - the JavaScript wrapper; this sets up some important JS interop globals and bootstraps into `lib/main.dart`

-`dist/index.mjs` - the execution entry-point of the action.
+- `dist/index.mjs` - the execution entry-point of the action

 ## Releasing